An Overview of Emergent Order in Far-from-equilibrium Driven Systems: From Kuramoto Oscillators to Rayleigh-B\'enard Convection: Results

 In Figure~\ref{fig4}, we plot the lattice entropy as a function of time for a two-dimensional Kuramoto model with high coupling strength.
 We have previously seen that evolution of order in the system is inversely related to the fluctuations of the intrinsic variables.
 By calculating the Shannon entropy summed over every lattice site at every instant in time, we look at the relationship between entropy reduction and fluctuation decay as order emerges in the system.
+The notation, $\omega_{ij}$ denotes the frequency of the $i^{th}$ oscillator at the $j^{th}$ lattice site.

 Therefore, to make sure that the Kuramoto system reaches a fully synchronized state, a high enough coupling between the oscillators is chosen and the simulation is run for a very long duration.
 It is not surprising that at $\kappa = 5$, the model achieves complete synchronization after just $500$ time-steps.
 The Shannon entropy is calculated from Equation~\ref{eqn12} and is scaled by its maximum value, such that $0< S/\bar{S}\leq 1$~\cite{shi1998cooperative,shannon1948error}.
 As order emerges, one can clearly see from Figure~\ref{fig4} that a reduction in system's entropy is accompanied by a reduction in the fluctuation of the intrinsic variable.